 Before examining what such models imply for the progress of poverty or inequality one needs to be clear as to what sort of poverty or inequality it is that is in question.
 There has been considerable debate about the nature of poverty measurement as to whether it should be an absolute or a relative measure.
 The issue entertained the minds of the founders of the discipline.
-Adam Smith (1776) can be interpreted to have had a relative view of poverty viz: "...By necessaries I understand, not only the commodities which are indispensably necessary for the support of life, but whatever the custom of the country renders it indecent for creditable people, even the lowest order, to be without."
+Adam Smith (1776) can be interpreted to have had a relative view of poverty viz: ".....
+By necessaries I understand, not only the commodities which are indispensably necessary for the support of life, but whatever the custom of the country renders it indecent for creditable people, even the lowest order, to be without."
 Similarly Ferguson (1767) states "The necessary of life is a vague and relative term: it is one thing in the opinion of the savage; another in that of the polished citizen: it has a reference to the fancy and to the habits of living".
-Townsend (1985) (the major advocate of the relative measure in recent times) and Sen (1983) (who favours a basic needs formulation) have lead the debate regarding the two approaches, both claim consistency with the intent of Smith's thoughts largely via different interpretations of the words decent, creditable etc. Interestingly enough no such debate seems to have taken place regarding inequality, though invariably relative inequality measures (Gini and Shutz coefficients for example) seem to have been favored.
-Some absolute measures (variance levels and quantile differences for example) have currency and recently notions of polarization which is related to, but not the same as, inequality have gained favour (see Duclos, Esteban and Ray (2004) for details).
+Marshall (1890) on the other hand had a very clear idea of income poverty as an absolute concept, his comment on poverty in the introduction to The Principles being "...for with £150 the family has, with £30 it has not, the material conditions of a complete life.".
+More recently Townsend (1985) (the major advocate of the relative measure in recent times) and Sen (1983) (who favours a basic needs formulation) have lead the debate regarding the two approaches, both claim consistency with the intent of Smith's thoughts largely via different interpretations of the words decent, creditable etc.

+Interestingly enough no such debate seems to have taken place regarding relative versus absolute inequality, though invariably relative inequality measures (Coefficient of Variation, Gini and Shutz coefficients for example) seem to have been favored and recently the concept of polarization which is related to, but distinctly different from, relative inequality has gained favour (see Duclos, Esteban and Ray (2004) for details).
+Some absolute inequality measures (variance levels and quantile differences for example) have currency and absolute measures of polarization are also a possibility.

-Here the theoretical implications of stochastic processes for absolute and relative poverty and inequality measures as well as polarization indices will be outlined and the results employed in looking at the stochastic processes underlying the per capita GDP of African nations and considering what they imply for the progress of poverty and inequality on that continent.
-After a consideration of the implications of some aspects of relatively simple stochastic processes for the progress of poverty and inequality in section 2 more complex structures are considered in section 3.
+Here the theoretical implications of stochastic processes for absolute and relative wellbeing measures will be outlined and the results employed in looking at the stochastic processes underlying the per capita GDP of African nations and considering what they imply for the progress of poverty and inequality on that continent.
+After a consideration of the implications of some aspects of relatively simple stochastic processes for the progress of poverty and inequality in section 2 mixtures are considered in section 3.
 These ideas are considered in the light of data on per capita GDP for African nations over the period 1985 to 2005 in section 4 and conclusions are drawn in section 5.